 - i.
-Compliance with the USBC-Virginia Construction Code for separately vented requirements applicable to smoking areas; for separation of the smoking area from the non-smoking area with a structural component of materials constructed from the floor to the ceiling; for means of egress, accessibility and occupant load; and, all other applicable USBC requirements to prevent recirculation of air and the migration of smoke.
-The ingress/egress door to the smoking area is required to be capable of remaining in the closed position and is not required to be selfclosing. - ii.
+Compliance with the USBC-Virginia Construction Code for separately vented requirements applicable to smoking areas and for separation of the smoking area from the non-smoking area to prevent recirculation of air and the migration of smoke.
+The ingress/egress door to the smoking area is required to be capable of remaining in the closed position and is not required to be self-closing. - ii.
 Upon completion of the review, the building official will issue an approved building permit to the permit applicant that verifies the area designated a smoking area is in compliance with all applicable provisions of the USBC. - b.
 Permits and Plan Review Services Local Health Department

-When a permit applicant for a new restaurant submits plans, which include a separate area for smoking: or plans for the renovation of an existing restaurant that include a separate area for smoking, to the Local Health Department (LHD) as required by 12 VAC 5-421-3600, the LHD, upon receipt of written verification from the local building official that the area designated as a smoking area is in compliance with the USBC, will evaluate the restaurant plans for:
+When a permit applicant for a new restaurant submits plans, which include a separate area for smoking: or plans for the renovation of an existing restaurant that include a separate area for smoking, to the Local Health Department (LHD) as required by 12 VAC 5-421-3600, the LHD, upon receipt of written verification or the copy of the approved building permit and construction documents from the local building official that the area designated as a smoking area is in compliance with the USBC, will evaluate the restaurant plans for:

-i.
-Ingress and egress into the area through a door that remains closed when not being actively used for ingress or egress.
+- i.
+Ingress and egress into the area through a door that remains closed when not being actively used for ingress or egress. - ii.

-- ii.
 At least one public entrance to the restaurant in the area of the restaurant where smoking is prohibited. - iii.
-Posted signs stating "No Smoking" or signs containing the international "No Smoking" symbol, consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a bar across it clearly and conspicuously in the restaurant where smoking is prohibited.
+Posted signs stating "No Smoking" or signs containing the international "No Smoking" symbol, consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a bar across it clearly and conspicuously in the restaurant where smoking is prohibited. - c.

-c.
 Plan Review Services-VDACS

-When a new restaurant gas station or convenience store with fifteen or fewer seats submits plans, which include a separate area for smoking: or plans for the renovation of an existing restaurant gas station or convenience store with fifteen or fewer seats that include a separate area for smoking, to VDACS as required by 2 VAC 5-585-3600, VDACS, upon receipt of written verification from the local building official that the area designated as a smoking area is in compliance with the USBC, will evaluate the restaurant gas station or convenience store plans with fifteen or fewer seats for:
+When a new restaurant gas station or convenience store with fifteen or fewer seats submits plans, which include a separate area for smoking: or plans for the renovation of an existing restaurant gas station or convenience store with fifteen or fewer seats that include a separate area for smoking, to VDACS as required by 2 VAC 5-585-3600, VDACS, upon receipt of written verification or the copy of the approved building permit and construction documents from the local building official that the area designated as a smoking area is in compliance with the USBC, will evaluate the restaurant gas station or convenience store plans with fifteen or fewer seats for:

 - i.
 Ingress and egress into the area through a door that remains closed when not being actively used for ingress or egress. - ii.
-At least one public entrance to the restaurant in the area of the restaurant where smoking is prohibited. - iii.
-Posted signs stating "No Smoking" or signs containing the international "No Smoking" symbol, consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a bar across it clearly and conspicuously in the restaurant where smoking is prohibited.
+At least one public entrance to the restaurant in the area of the restaurant where smoking is prohibited.

+- iii.
+Posted signs stating "No Smoking" or signs containing the international "No Smoking" symbol, consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a bar across it clearly and conspicuously in the restaurant where smoking is prohibited. - II.
-II.
 Restaurant Inspections